-But it's not just about the energy-boosting compounds found in herbal teas that can bring mental clarity.
+But it's not just about the energy-boosting compounds found in herbal tea that can bring mental clarity.
 "The mere ritual of making a morning cup of tea or other non-caffeinated drink can also be energizing, considering it gives you something smoothing to look forward to,” says registered dietitian Abbey Sharp, RD, creator of Abbey’s Kitchen.
 “If you find caffeine from coffee gives you a jolt of energy or anxiety that leads to a crash later, switching to a caffeine-free option may help to boost your energy naturally.”
 After all, the simple act of brewing tea is considered meditative and restorative by many cultures, and there is no doubt that pausing from work (or any draining activity) to do so can help you regain focus.

-8 naturally energizing herbal teas to try
+8 types of herbal tea for energy to try

 1. Peppermint tea

 Peppermint isn’t only for the holidays—this herb may help boost alertness, according to Sharp.
 “Peppermint is a really popular tea for digestion, but it can also help improve your mood and cognitive functioning,” highlights Berdat-Aaeryamo.
 “When you make peppermint tea and smell the lovely aromas, it’s [one way] to help improve mental clarity and curb fatigue.”